Poland's president calls on NATO allies to raise spending on defense to 3% of GDP

 Duda said that puts the United States and Poland in a position to “lead by example and provide an inspiration for others.”

 “The Russian Federation has switched its economy to war mode.
-It is allocating close to 30 percent of its annual budget to arm itself,” Duda argued.
+It is allocating close to 30 percent of its annual budget to arm itself,” Duda argued in the newspaper op-ed.
 “This figure and other data coming out of Russia are alarming.
 Vladimir Putin’s regime poses the biggest threat to global peace since the end of the Cold War.”

+The Biden administration suggested Duda’s call to raise the defense spending target for NATO countries may be, at least for now, overly ambitious.

+”I think the first step is to get every country meeting the 2% threshold, and we’ve seen improvement of that,” U.S. State Department spokesman Matthew Miller said.
+“But I think that’s the first step before we start talking about an additional proposal.”

 Duda will visit Brussels for a meeting with NATO Secretary-General Jens Stoltenberg after his visit to the U.S.